Fitzgerald Advisors: Whole Loan Advisors, Debt & Note Brokers

 Benefits of Seller Financing

-One significant benefit of seller financing existing mortgages is that it can make it easier for buyers to purchase a home, especially if they have less-than-perfect credit or cannot obtain traditional bank financing.
+One significant benefit of seller financing is that it can make it easier for buyers to purchase a home, especially if they have less-than-perfect credit or cannot obtain traditional bank financing.
 With seller financing, buyers may be able to negotiate more favorable terms with mortgage lenders, such as lower interest rates or longer repayment periods.
 Additionally, because the seller is providing both the buyer and financing, there may be fewer fees and closing costs associated with the sale.

 Another advantage of seller financing is that it can help sellers sell their homes faster and at higher prices.
 By offering to finance to potential buyers, sellers can attract more interest in their property and potentially sell it for more than they would have otherwise.